roman-smirnov/romans-btt-preset/README.md

-# Better Touch Tool Intellij Presets
+# Better Touch Tool Intellij IDE Touchbar Preset

 This preset has pretty good usability for Intellij IDE users whom write on touchbar Mac.

-## Touchbar Preset Overview

 The customization itself is nothing special